 - Congratulations to Robyn Steward, an ambassador for The National Autistic Society, whose first book, The Independent Woman's Handbook for Super Safe Living on the Autistic Spectrum, has just been published by Jessica Kingsley Publishers.

-11-year-old boy with Asperger syndrome unveils festive music video
+11-year-old boy with Asperger syndrome hopes for a Christmas chart-topper.

 - Schools exclusion live web chat - 27 November